Introduction

 </Location>

-either in stateful or in a stateless context.
-A stateful application tracks status
+configured to run either in stateful or in a stateless context.
+A stateful application

-information for all request-response sequences of a HTTP-client session.
-Cookies or
+tracks status information for all request-response sequences of a HTTP-client session.

 Summary

-task, Java servlets can run either in the middle-tier or in the database server.
+Depending of its task, Java servlets can run either in the middle-tier or in the database

 Example Configuration

-instructions for the configuration of the Oracle Servlet Engine, the Oracle HTTP
+step by step instructions for the configuration of the Oracle Servlet Engine, the Oracle

 Configuration Steps